NativeScript/docs-v7/ui-views.md

 ## ListView

-This is a view that shows items in a vertically scrolling list.
+The [ListView](ApiReference/ui/list-view/how-to.md) shows items in a vertically scrolling list.
 You can set an [`itemTemplate`](ApiReference/ui/list-view/knownTemplates/README.md) to specify how each item in the list should be displayed.

 ![list-view android](img/gallery/android/listViewPage.png "list-view android")![list-view ios](img/gallery/ios/listViewPage.png "list-view ios")